xtremejason/CSCI-4448---Object-Oriented-Design/README.md

 -JUnit Testing was a pain to learn as resources were scarcely available.

 Conclusion:
 We all have a better grasp on the design patterns that were covered throughout the previous weeks of class.
-Learning it in class is one thing, actually coding it gave us a whole new understanding of the concepts.
+Learning it in class is one thing, actually coding it gave us a whole new way of conceptualizing the Factory Pattern, Strategy Pattern, Observer Pattern, and the Observable.